-11 Tips on How to Remove a Popcorn Ceiling Faster and Easier
+12 Tips on How to Remove a Popcorn Ceiling

 Do a Scrape Test

-Before you go to all the trouble of prepping the room, try scraping a small area while learning how to remove popcorn ceiling.
-Try it dry first, then dampen the texture with water and try again.
-Some texture comes off easily without water, but in most cases wetting is best.
-If the water doesn’t soak in and soften the texture, the ceiling has probably been painted or paint was added to the texture mix.
-In that case, wetting the ceiling may not help, and you’ll have to decide whether you want to tackle a really tough scraping job or choose another way to hide your popcorn ceiling.
+When learning how to remove popcorn ceilings, scrape a small test area first before committing to all the trouble of prepping the room.
+Try it dry first, then dampen it with water and try again.
+Some texture comes off easily without water, but in most cases wetting it is most effective.
+In the event that the water does not soak into the texture and soften it, the ceiling has probably been painted or paint has been added to the texture mix.
+In that case, wetting the ceiling may not help.
+You’ll have to decide whether you want to tackle a difficult scraping job or choose another way to hide your popcorn ceiling.

 Test for Asbestos

-Any popcorn ceiling installed before 1980 might contain asbestos—a known cause of lung cancer.
-Before trying to figure out how to remove any popcorn ceiling texture, contact your local health department and ask about getting a sample tested.
-So you’re wondering how to remove a popcorn ceiling with asbestos?
-If the test comes back positive, cover the popcorn with new drywall or tongue-and-groove planks, or hire an asbestos abatement contractor to help in removing popcorn ceiling.
+If you have a popcorn ceiling installed before 1980, it is likely to contain asbestos, which is a known cause of lung cancer.
+Before removing any popcorn ceiling texture, contact your local health department and ask about getting a sample tested.
+If the test comes back positive, cover the popcorn with new drywall or tongue-and-groove planks, or hire an asbestos abatement contractor to help with removing the popcorn ceiling.

 Prep for a Big Mess

-Cover floors and walls with plastic drop cloths as you begin your how to remove popcorn ceiling project.
-Don’t use canvas drop cloths because water can soak through.
-Cleanup is easier with plastic too, because you can just ball it all up when you’re done working and throw it in the trash.
-Leave the plastic in place after popcorn ceiling removal to catch the mess you’ll make repairing and sanding the ceiling later.
+Cover your floors and walls with plastic drop cloths as you begin the popcorn ceiling removal process.
+It is not recommended to use canvas drop cloths because water can soak through them.
+Using plastic drop cloths also makes cleanup easier, since they can be rolled up and thrown in the trash once your project is finished.
+After the popcorn ceiling texture has been removed, leave the plastic in place to catch any mess you’ll make repairing and sanding it later.

 Get the Furniture Out

 If possible, remove all furniture from the room you’ll be working in.
-When learning how to remove popcorn ceiling, it is messy work, and you won’t want furniture in your way every time you move the ladder around.
-If moving everything out of the room isn’t possible, cluster it and cover it with drop cloths.
+As you remove the popcorn ceiling, you will not want furniture to be in your way when moving the ladder.
+If moving everything out of the room is not possible, arrange it in a cluster and cover it with drop cloths.

 Remove Ceiling Fixtures and Fans

-You might think it’s easier to leave light fixtures and ceiling fans in place as you figure out how to remove popcorn ceiling, but they’ll just be in your way and get covered with wet popcorn.
-Plus, you don’t want to accidentally spray water into an electrical fixture.
+Shut off the breaker to any fixtures and remove them.
+Leaving lighting and ceiling fans in place may seem easier, but they will only get in your way and get covered with wet popcorn scrapings.
+Plus, you do not want to accidentally spray water into electrical fixtures.